accuknox/help/docs/use-cases/cards/_tmp_-noexec.md

 If provided the necessary privileges, users have the ability to install software in organizational information systems.
 To maintain control over the types of software installed, organizations identify permitted and prohibited actions regarding software installation.
 Prohibited software installations may include, for example, software with unknown or suspect pedigrees or software that organizations consider potentially malicious.

 ## Attack Scenario
-The hacker tries to inject malicious scripts into /tmp folder through the web application exploit and they try to execute this file on the server bringing it down.
-When we harden the /tmp folder, the user will not be able to execute the script and it will prevent these types of attacks.
+In an attack scenario, a hacker may attempt to inject malicious scripts into the /tmp folder through a web application exploit.
+Once the script is uploaded, the attacker may try to execute it on the server in order to take it down.
+By hardening the /tmp folder, the attacker will not be able to execute the script, preventing such attacks.
+It's essential to implement these security measures to protect against these types of attacks and ensure the safety of the system. [**Examples:** System Failure, System Breach, etc.]

 ## Tags
 - CIS Distribution Independent Linuxv2.0